Veridise/picus_gnark/README.md

 # gnark support for Picus

-[Picus](https://docs.veridise.tools/picus/) supports gnark, but it requires users to manually annotate some metadata to extract constraints into a format that we call `sr1cs`.
+[Picus](https://github.com/Veridise/Picus) supports gnark, but it requires users to manually annotate some metadata to extract constraints into a format that we call `sr1cs`.
-This documentation details the constraint extraction.
+This documentation details the constraint extraction along with the `sr1cs` format.

 ## Step-by-step instructions